My Job is Eliminated

 - Keep writing my memoir, short stories, and novel

 - Use my writing and technical skills to freelance

 - Learn more about branding and implement what I’ve learned

 - Write engaging, relevant content that people find interesting and useful

 If you read this post without falling asleep, being bored and still learned something, then my writing has improved.
 I plan to continue writing articles about reinventing myself during the coming year.

-If you like what you read, please follow me and share this post.
+If you like what you read, please follow me, give me a clap or two and share this post.